snw2015/Rosemary-AI/README.md

 - Are annoyed by the boilerplate code in your AI project and want to find a way to simplify it.
 - Want to introduce your system and prompts to others who are not familiar with AI, and even invite them to participate in the system.

+## Key Features
+- **Templates** - Rosemary use its unique template language to define the interaction, including the input formatting and output processing in a more declarative way.
+You can even write 'Template for templates' to save more of your time!
+- **Configurable** - The configuration you can use on the AI model is just the same as you can use on the provider's official API.
+- **Extensible** - The end-point provider you like has not been supported by Rosemary?
+You can easily add the new API by yourself, even if it is a local model!
+- **Modular** - Manage all your templates in separate files, and use namespaces to keep them organized.
+- **Streaming** - Streaming support for building real-time applications.
+- **Multi-modal** - Multi-modal support, including text, image, and more.

 ## Quick Start
 ### Installation
 First, install Rosemary via pip: